zzzprojects/docs/entityframework.net/pages/thirdpartylibraries/features/cache.md

 // using Z.EntityFramework.Plus; // Don't forget to include this.
 var ctx = new EntitiesContext();

-// The first call perform a database round trip var countries1 = ctx.Countries.FromCache().ToList();
+// The first call performs a database round trip var countries1 = ctx.Countries.FromCache().ToList();

 // Subsequent calls will take the value from the memory instead